Maria Jonae Palmgren

-Maria Jonae Palmgren (1630, Gränna - before 28 May 1708) was a Swedish female scholar.
+Maria Jonae Palmgren (1630, Gränna – before 28 May 1708) was a Swedish female scholar.

 In 1645, she was accepted as a student at the Visingsö college of Count Brahe.
-Alongside her fellow student, the German Ursula Agricola from Strassburg, who was accepted one year prior (1644), she is likely to have been the first female student in Sweden: the next student of her sex was at the same school was Aurora Liljenroth in 1780.
+Alongside her fellow student, the German Ursula Agricola from Strassburg, who was accepted one year prior (1644), she is likely to have been the first female student in Sweden: the next student of her sex at the same school was Aurora Liljenroth in 1780.

 After her studies, Palmgren married her fellow student, the official of count Brahe, Peter Wickenberg.